 4. If you plan on bringing a car, be ready to call “dibs.”

+Owning a car is mostly unnecessary for navigating your everyday life if you’re moving to Chicago.
+If you happen to bring one, be prepared for No Parking signs, tow zones, and impossible parallel parking missions.
+Not only is parking expensive in the city (upwards of $30/hour is not uncommon downtown), but you may also need a parking permit depending on where you live.
 Since the city is blessed with nearly 40 inches of snow each year, Chicagoans depend on street parking in neighborhoods where driveway space is limited.
-If you shovel a public parking space, you’re entitled to that space — as long as you properly mark it.
+If you shovel a public parking space, residents think they’re entitled to that space — by saving it with lawn chairs, cones, and whatever random backyard furniture they can find.
 For those of you moving to Chicago, this means exactly what it sounds like.

 5. Chicago weather will heavily influence your wardrobe, commute and life.